 Total Compensation Level and Mix.
 The portion of total compensation delivered in the form of base salary and benefits is intended to provide a competitive foundation and fixed rate of pay for the work being performed by each named executive officer and the associated level of responsibility and contributions to the Company.
 The compensation opportunity beyond those pay elements is at risk and must be earned through achievement of annual goals, which represent performance expectations of the Board and management and long-term value creation for stockholder.
 The Committee believes that the proportion of compensation designed to be delivered in base salary versus variable pay depends on the executive's position and the ability of that position to influence overall Company performance.
 The more senior the level of the executive, the greater is the percentage of total pay opportunity that is variable.
-The Compensation Committee believes that the 2015 Employment Agreement does not reflect any increase in total compensation value as compared to both the 2011 Employment Agreement, and substantially shifts our Chief Executive Officer's compensation structure to a performance incentive structure, as compared to both the 2011 Employment Agreement and the Company's peers.
-In considering the overall compensation opportunities provided under the 2015 Employment Agreement, the Compensation Committee recognizes that the targeted total compensation opportunity level places our Chief Executive Officer below the median total compensation level of executives within the Company's peer group, but above the median level of a narrower peer group suggested by the stockholder advisory services.
-The Compensation Committee believes that this positioning is appropriate given that the median revenue of our peer group is higher than the Company's and the median revenue of the stockholder advisory services' peer group is lower than ours.
-Also, the Compensation Committee believes that the compensation incentives under the 2015 Employment Agree
+The Compensation Committee believes that the 2015 Employment Agreement does not reflect any increase in total compensation value as compared to both the 2011 Employment Agreement, and substantially shifts our Chief Executive Officer's compensation opportunity level places our Chief Executive Officer below the median total compensation committee recognizes that the targeted total compensation opportunity level places our Chief Executive Officer below the median total compensation level of executives within the Company's peer group, but above the median level of a narrower peer group suggested by the stockholder advisory services.
+The Compensation Committee believes that this positioning is appropriate given that the median revenue of our peer group is lower than ours.
+Also, the Compensation Committee believes that the 2015 Employment Agreement are strongly performance-based, so they provide and ensure strong Chief Executive Officer alignment with long-term stockholder interests.